ricdodong/sfbc3/src/content/ministries/feeding-ministry.md

 img: /assets/ministries/feeding/childrens-ministry-elrio-feeding.jpg
 img_alt: Feeding Ministry
 description: |
-  We believe that faith cometh from hearing the word of God.
-Through this ministry we can share the Gospel of God in our society.
+  We believe that feeding nutritious foods is essential to preventing malnutrition.
+Through this ministry, we can help children maintain proper health and preach God's word from the Bible to them.
 tags:
   - Feeding
   - Ministry